-2.7 If SC Housing's strategic plan is available to the public through SC Housing's internet homepage, please provide an address for the plan on the website.
+2.7 If SC State Housing's strategic plan is available to the public through SC State Housing's internet homepage, please provide an address for the plan on the website.

-The Strategic Plan is located at SCHousing.com, see "Public Information," "About SC Housing," then "Strategic Plan."
+The Strategic Plan is located at www.schousing.com, see "Public Information," "About SC State Housing," then "Strategic Plan."

-3. Customer Focus
+3. CUSTOMER FOCUS